reaandrew/blog/content/posts/creating-a-simple-stress-test-tool-in-go-part-1.md

 ## Must be continually built and published to github releases supporting Windows, Linux and Mac

 The first part is to create a new repository and setup the continuous integration environment which I will use github and circleci for respectively.
-I will name the repository and the project `maul`.  [https://github.com/reaandrew/maul.git](https://github.com/reaandrew/maul.git)
+I will name the repository and the project `surge`.  [https://github.com/reaandrew/surge.git](https://github.com/reaandrew/surge.git)

 To begin with I will create a simple hello world application to flush the pipeline with circleci.